Tak (game): US Tak Association

 In 2016, Tak players founded the US Tak Association (USTA), a nonprofit organization dedicated to supporting and promoting the game of Tak in the United States and worldwide.
 USTA has two primary goals: to educate the public about the game of Tak, and to provide opportunities for fair and competitive play to its members.
 Players can pay to join and become a member of USTA.
 USTA hosts online tournaments and promotes Tak through tabletop game conventions such as Gen Con.

 Online gameplay

 Tak is available to play for free online through Playtak.com, where players can play Tak against other human players or against NPC opponents.

-Tak Times publication

-In late 2020, Tak players created the "Tak Times", an online publication of Tak community news and a monthly magazine-style "issue" of commentary, interviews, puzzles, and similar articles.

-Strategy

-Many players discuss and propose ideas regarding Tak strategy through online communities, blogs, articles in the Tak Times and USTA Capstone Quarterly.

-Tak strategy and its level of complexity was the topic of a study published through the Leiden Institute of Advanced Computer Science (LIACS) at Leiden University.
-The thesis concluded that a general strategy of playing flat stones instead of placing walls or moving stones led to more victories.
-Similarly, Viliam Vadocz, in his project implementing AlphaZero for Tak, has found that his bot quickly learned to heavily prefer placing a flat stone over other types of moves.